open-design-kit/opendesignkit/wiki/feedback-session.md

 ---

-**When to use it:** This is a tricky thing to decide.
+**When to use it:** It's tricky thing to decide when to run a feedback session.
 In general, when working on a project, you should routinely be running feedback sessions.

 ---

 **How To Run a Feedback Session:**

-* **Step 1:** Schedule and announce your feedback session.
+* **Step 1:** Schedule and announce your feedback session in advance.
+A feedback or critique meeting can be mentally taxing - for all participants, so plan for it to take no longer than 90 minutes if anyone is not co-located.

-* **Step 2:** Share work in advance of scheduled meeting.
+* **Step 2:** Share work in advance of the scheduled meeting.
+Break down the schedule based on the total time that you have set aside for the session.
+Each presenter should prepare materials to share prior to the session.
+Limit the amount of presentations so that each presenter has enough time to both present and receive feedback.

 * **Step 3:** Inform all attendees how they can participate.
 * **Step 4:** Presentations
 * **Step 5:** Guide and document the feedback